hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 - `vnc_disable_password` (bool) - Disables the auto-generation of a VNC password that is used to secure the VNC communication with the virtual machine.
 Defaults to `false`.

-  ~> **Important:** Must be set to `true` for remote hypervisor builds with VNC enabled.

-- `vnc_over_websocket` (bool) - Connect to VNC over a websocket connection.
-Defaults to `false`.

-  ~> **Note:** When set to `true`, any other VNC configuration options will be ignored.

-  ~> **Important:** Must be set to `true` for remote hypervisor builds with VNC enabled.

-- `insecure_connection` (bool) - Do not validate TLS certificate when connecting to VNC over a websocket connection.
-Defaults to `false`.

 <!-- End of code generated from the comments of the RunConfig struct in builder/vmware/common/run_config.go; -->

-~> **Note**: Packer dynamically selects a VNC port for remote builds by scanning a range from `vnc_port_min` to `vnc_port_max`.
-It looks for an available port by checking if anything is listening on each port within this range.
-In environments with multiple clients building on the same ESXi host, there might be competition for VNC ports.
-To manage this, you can adjust the connection timeout with the `PACKER_ESXI_VNC_PROBE_TIMEOUT` environment variable.
-This variable sets the timeout in seconds for each VNC port probe attempt to determine if the port is available.
-The default is 15 seconds.
-Decrease this timeout if VNC connections are frequently refused, or increase it if Packer struggles to find an open port.
-This setting is an advanced configuration option and should be used with caution.
-Ensure your firewall settings are appropriately configured before making adjustments.

 ### Communicator Configuration